alanbalugu/Cancer-and-Carcinogens-COSC287/Project_3/README.txt

         bar graph with slider showing age-adjusted cancer rates per state over time, one bar graph trace per year with year as slider

+Getting the Size of our Original Datasets (number of rows and columns)
+    files required**:
+        CDC_API.csv
+        USCS_CancerTrends_OverTime_ByState.csv
+        epa_data_state_chems_and_releases.csv
+        combined_twitter_files.csv
+        merged_data.csv
+        get_size_of_datasets.py

+        **If any of the above csv files are in a different directory, please make sure they are all in the same location as the get_size_of_datasets.py file before running the py file.

+    to run:
+        open terminal and type "python3 get_size_of_datasets.py"

+    outputs:
+        prints number of rows and columns of each of the dataframes we worked with to the console (5 total dataframes, for each of the csv files)

+        we used this file to get additional info for the "Data" section on our website